chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 - What made you apply to our company?
 - Why do you want to work for our company?
 - How do you see yourself fitting into our team?
-- Why this role, and why our company specifically?

 ### Answer